Rational torsion on hyperelliptic jacobian varieties: Construction of curves

-In order for the latter equation to be a polynomial equation, the latter fraction must be a polynomial $h\in \Q[x]$.
-This yields that By comparing the degrees of the numerator and denominator of the latter fraction as polynomials in $a_1,a_2$ and $a_3$, we may assume that $h=2q a_2+r$ with $\deg r<\deg q$ to obtain that We notice that if the degree of $q(x)$ is strictly less than the sum of the degrees of $a_2(x)$ and $a_3(x)$, then the numerator of the latter fraction is of strictly less degree than the denominator.
-Therefore, for $a_0$ to be a polynomial in $\Q[x]$, we may assume that $-2a_2-2q+a_1r+a_3r-2qa_1a_2+a_1a_2a_3 r-a_2^2a_3\equiv 0\in \Q[x]$.
+In order for the latter equation to be a polynomial equation, the latter fraction must be a polynomial $h\in \Q[x]$, i.e., one has This yields that We remark that if $\deg h\ge\deg a_2$, then the highest degree term of the numerator of the latter fraction is $a_1a_2a_3h$.
+In addition, the degree of the numerator will be larger than the degree of the denominator; which allows further division.
+Therefore, we assume that $h=2q a_2+r$ with $\deg r<\deg a_2$.
+We then obtain that We notice that if the degree of $q $ is strictly less than the sum of the degrees of $a_2 $ and $a_3 $, then the numerator of the latter fraction is of strictly less degree than the denominator.
+Therefore, for $a_0$ to be a polynomial in $\Q[x]$, we may assume that $-2a_2-2q+a_1r+a_3r-2qa_1a_2+a_1a_2a_3 r-a_2^2a_3= 0\in \Q[x]$.
 According to Lemma \ref{Lem}, a solution to this polynomial Diophantine equation is provided giving rise to the affine equation $y^2=(a_1h+2q)^2/4 +h$.
 After using the explicit description of the solution in Lemma \ref{Lem}, the curve $C$ is described by